Play Live Radio

 The Willamalane Park & Recreation District operates more than 40 parks and recreational facilities in the Springfield area, including Guy Lee Park in northwest Springfield, pictured on May 1, 2026.

 The fate of the Willamalane Parks and Recreation District’s levy is still too close to call.
-As of Thursday morning, the funding measure was falling short by 94 votes, according to preliminary results.
+As of Thursday afternoon, the funding measure was passing by just 218 votes, according to preliminary results.

 In a statement Wednesday, Willamalane Executive Director Michael Wargo said if the levy falls short, the district is “committed to serving our community and will find a way to continue to do so.”